No origination fee

 There are no fees to sign up and get started.

 Use a portion of your card’s unused credit line.
 It’s as easy as that.

 Choose the plan that works for you with 3, 6, 12, 18, and 24 payment term repayment options.4

 Simply visit your credit card dashboard and select 'Set up ExtendPay' to set up your ExtendPay Loan.

 Step 1: Log in or sign up for online banking.
 Visit your credit card dashboard, choose Set up ExtendPay and then Set up a new ExtendPay Loan.

 Step 2: Choose your loan amount, tell us where to deposit your funds and choose the length of your ExtendPay Loan.

 Step 3: Confirm your details, agree to the terms and you’re done!

 Whether it is planned like buying a used car, or unplanned, like discovering you need a plumber, a U.S. Bank ExtendPay® Loan makes it easy to get the funds you need.
-It uses your existing credit line and there's no application, credit check or origination fee – just fixed monthly payments with no interest, and a fixed monthly fee.
+It uses your existing credit line and there's no application, credit check or origination fee – just fixed monthly payments with no interest6 during your chosen repayment period and a fixed monthly fee.